altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 {
 mn:AG
+}
+{
 ~Alice leaned her shoulder against the glass window, facing the operating room~ *She tapped her finger against her neck*
-~Her eyes neither moved nor blinked~
+~Her eyes neither moved nor blinked.
-~Screams penetrated the 'noise proof' chamber~ ~15...,14...,13...~
+Screams penetrated the noise proof chamber.~ `~-15~...,
+~-14~...,
+~-13~...`
-*She darted her eyes*
+*She darted her eyes from her watch to the room*
-~To the clock above the man tied down to the gurney~ ~She watched as the seconds ticked down and his struggles came to a climax~ ~0~
+~It was in sync to the clock above the man tied down to the gurney.
+She watched as the seconds ticked down and his struggles came to a climax...~ `~0~`
 ~She waited~
-*He was still struggling*
-~...1,...2,...~
+*He continued struggling against his restraints* `...~1~,
+...~2~`
 *She adjusted herself, face pressed against the glass* "AG::Fuck... come on..."
-~His struggling subsided, his breathing slowed~
+~His struggling subsided, his breathing slowed.
+Labored but stable.
+Alice watched that chest move up and down.
+Surviving~
 *Alice pulled out her telephone*
 }
-{%%%%
+{
+%%%%
 mn:JL
 }
 {
 *Juan's phone buzzed, and he ignored it*
-~A seed in the back of his mind moved just a bit~ ~Tugged from afar~
+~A seed in the back of his mind moved just a bit.
+Tugged from afar.
-~Planted in his childhood~
+Planted in his childhood.
-~Planted in that black spot he never chose to remember~ *He leaned over the balcony*
+Planted in that black spot he never chose to remember~ *He leaned over the balcony*
-~He inspected the crowd below~
+~He inspected the crowd below.
-~All of stock brokers were singing~
+All of stock brokers were singing.
-~They didn't know they were singing~
+They didn't know they were singing~
 'But to those who can hear...'
-~He felt the buzz against his side again~
+~He felt the buzz against his side again.
-~He hesitated before answering~
+He hesitated before answering~
 "JL::What?"
 "AG::4 minutes."
 "JL::Good, a new record."